e-khalifa/JS-mini-projects/README.md

 ## 🔄 Fetching Data API

 **📍 Description:**
 - Fetch data from an external API and display it dynamically on the page.
-Learn how to work with promises and async/await for data retrieval.

 **📸 Demo**
 <div>